About Us . . .

 Owner Joe Moore's educational background is in Geography and Natural Resource Management and Administration.
 He has worked as a jounalist and spent more than 13 years with an Adirondack not-for-profit environmental group whose mission was to preserve and protect the wild, natural character of New York's Adirondack Park.
 He served initially as membership coordinator and later as a park policy analyst, reviewing state and private project proposals as well as land use and water protection policies.
 In 2003, Joe started Moore Environmental Consulting and worked with a grant administered by the New York State Adirondack Park Agency, identifying and implementing methods to improve parking and hiker safety along the busy Route 73 highway corridor.

 Joe is an accomplished woodworker with experience in everything from furniture building to home construction.
 He has an extensive background in outdoor sports, having competed in road cycling and nordic skiing.
 He is a multiple gold medalist at New York's Empire State Winter Games and has medalled in the Keskinada Loppet in Hull, Quebec, in the 29 km freestyle event as well as the Lake Placid Loppet.
-He has paddled a Placid Boatworks RapidFire in each of the last four Adirondack Canoe Classics ("The 90-Miler") and has won the event's Solo Recreation class 2006-2008.
+He has paddled a Placid Boatworks RapidFire in each of the last four Adirondack Canoe Classics ("The 90-Miler") and has won the event's Solo Recreation class a number of times.
 Other favorite outdoor pursuits include hunting, fishing and, of course, recreational paddling.

 Most recently, Joe has collaborated with USA Luge, using the same vacuum technology to build sleds for elite athletes.
 As a craftsman, the idea of building the very highest quality hulls in design, materials and performance coupled with hand finishing them in exotic, attractive and durable trim materials persuaded Joe to join in forming Placid Boatworks.